luca-poddigue/empatica-assignment/README.md

 ## Getting Started

 The project contains both the fake backend and the frontend.
-I attached the backend also because I needed to tweak it a bit in order to make it return appropriate CORS headers without whom I couldn't make requests from a frontend running on another port.
+I pushed the backend because I needed to tweak it a bit in order to make it return appropriate CORS headers without whom I couldn't make requests from a frontend running on another port.
+I also slightly slowed down artificially some of the endpoints, to demonstrate how the loading spinner works.

 ### Backend